SizingLab/fault_tolerant_UAVs/README.md

 Install
 -------
-You can install the required dependencies by opening a command prompt in the unziped folder and run the following command:
+You can install the required dependencies by opening a command prompt in the unzipped folder and run the following command:
 ``` {.bash}
 $ pip install -r requirements.txt
 ```